Marshall County, Oklahoma Demographics 2026

 Economy, Income & Housing

 The median household income in Marshall County is $56,495.
 This is 11% lower than the state median of $63,603.
-Compared to the national median of $78,538, household income here is 28% lower.
+It is also 28% lower than the national median of $78,538.
 The poverty rate stands at 16.5%.
 This is 8% higher than the state poverty rate of 15.3%.
 The unemployment rate is 5.4%.
 This is 9% higher than the state rate of 4.9%.
 The median home value is $139,700.
 Housing costs are 25% lower than the state median of $185,900.
 With a home-value-to-income ratio of just 2.5x, Marshall County is one of the most affordable housing markets in the area.
 79.6% of occupied housing units are owner-occupied.
 This homeownership rate is 21% higher than the state average of 65.8%.

 Race & Ethnicity